Types of Chemical Peels

 What are the side effects of chemical peels?

 When determining which chemical peel is best for you, Dr. Green considers your skin condition, skin type, and concerns.
-Ultimately, each individual will have different needs that will lead to the correct customized chemical solution but, in general, certain types of chemical peels are designed to target specific skin conditions.
+Ultimately, each individual will have different needs that will lead to the correct customized chemical solution, but, in general, certain types of chemical peels are designed to target specific skin conditions.

 What chemical peel is best for acne scars?

-When it comes to acne, the best option is a superficial peel that has a chemical solution of glycolic acid or light TCA concentration.
-These acids are designed to unclog pores, exfoliate the skin, and remove the dead skin cells from the epidermis.
-This peeling procedure is able to get acne breakouts under control, and to clear out pimples and blemishes.
-BHA peels are also commonly used to treat acne, though this can cause some redness irritation for those with sensitive skin.
+Regarding acne, the best option is a superficial peel with a chemical solution of glycolic acid or light TCA concentration.
+These acids are designed to unclog pores, exfoliate the skin, and remove dead skin cells from the epidermis.
+This peeling procedure can get acne breakouts under control and clear out pimples and blemishes.
+BHA peels are also commonly used to treat acne, though this can cause redness and irritation for sensitive skin.

 What type of chemical peel should I get for hyperpigmentation?